Skip to main content

 EU Code Week

-EU Code Week aims to mainstream coding, computational thinking, and digital literacy in educational settings and boost new ideas by bringing motivated people together.
+EU Code Week aims to mainstream coding, computational thinking, and digital literacy, while bringing motivated people together in celebrating creativity and innovation through code.

 Watch the video to find out more about EU Code Week